Technologicat/mcpyrate/README.md

 import run
 ```

+## Test coverage reporting FAQ

+These questions may arise when experimenting with the `step_expansion` macro from [`mcpyrate.debug`](mcpyrate/debug.py).

+### Why do my block and decorator macros generate extra do-nothing `Expr` nodes?

+This allows coverage analysis tools such as `Coverage.py` to report correct coverage for macro-enabled code.

+We assign the line number from the macro invocation itself to any new AST nodes (that do not have a source location explicitly set manually) generated by a macro.
+This covers most use cases.
+But it's also legal for a block or decorator macro to just edit existing AST nodes, without adding any new ones.

+The macro invocation itself is compiled away by the macro expander, so to guarantee that the invocation shows as covered, it must (upon successful macro expansion) be replaced by some other AST node that actually runs at run-time, with source location information taken from the invocation node, for the coverage analyzer to pick up.

+For this, we use an `Expr` with a `Constant` string inside it, to aid human-readability of the expanded source code.

+### Why doesn't `mcpyrate` copy the source location of a `with` macro invocation to each top-level item in the body?

+This strategy was used by `mcpy`.
+The problem is, it overwrites the line numbers of any user code that exists at the top level of the `with` block, preventing the reporting of those lines as covered.

+We only fill in the source location info for a node if it doesn't yet have any.

+### `Coverage.py` says my quasiquoted code block is covered?
+It's quoted, not running, so why?

+When a `with q as quoted` block is expanded, it becomes an assignment to the variable `quoted` (or whatever name you gave it), setting the value of that variable to a `list` of the quoted representation of the code inside the block.
+Each statement that is lexically inside the block becomes an item in the list.

+Consider the *definition site* of your macro function that uses `q`.
+In a quasiquoted block, having coverage means that the output of `q` contains code from each line reported as covered. **It says nothing about the run-time behavior of that code.**

+Now consider the *use site* of your macro.
+It's not possible to see the run-time coverage of the code that originates from the quoted block (inside your macro), for two reasons:

+ 1. There are usually multiple use sites, because each invocation of your macro is a use site - that's the whole point of defining a macro.
+ 2. The quoted code does not belong to the final use site's source file, so given a view to its unexpanded source (which is what coverage tools report against), those lines simply aren't there.

+Note these are fundamental facts of macro-enabled code; it doesn't matter whether quasiquotes were used to construct the AST.
+Seeing the run-time coverage would require saving the expanded source code (at each level of expansion, possibly) to disk, and the coverage analyzer would have to know about the macro expansion process.

 ## Understanding the code

 We follow the `mcpy` philosophy that macro expanders aren't rocket science.
 We keep things as explicit and compact as reasonably possible.
-But the extra features do come with a cost in terms of codebase size.
-We also tolerate a small amount of extra complexity, if it improves the programmer [UX](https://en.wikipedia.org/wiki/User_experience).
+However, the extra features do cost some codebase size, and we also tolerate a small amount of extra complexity, if it improves the programmer [UX](https://en.wikipedia.org/wiki/User_experience).

 For a clean overview of the core design, look at [mcpy](https://github.com/delapuente/mcpy), version 2.0.0.
 Of the parts that come from it, its `visitors` is our [`core`](mcpyrate/core.py) (the `BaseMacroExpander`), its `core` is our [`expander`](mcpyrate/expander.py) (the actual `MacroExpander`), and its `import_hooks` is our [`importer`](mcpyrate/importer.py).
-Its `BaseMacroExpander.ismacro` method is our `BaseMacroExpander.isbound`, because it checks a name, not an AST structure.
+Its `BaseMacroExpander.ismacro` method is our `BaseMacroExpander.isbound`, because that method checks for a raw string name, not an AST structure.
 The rest should be clear.

 Then see our [`importer`](mcpyrate/importer.py).
 After [`mcpyrate.activate`](mcpyrate/activate.py) has been imported, the importer becomes the top-level entry point whenever a module is imported.